 Disclaimer: The table showing when benefits are paid is for general guidance only.
 We have no control over your exact benefit payment dates on bank holidays in the United Kingdom.

 The government issues direct payments into your account for security reasons.
-That means the benefits office needs to know the full and accurate details.
+So, the benefits office will need to know the full and accurate details.

-You must inform them of your bank account, building society, or credit union account when you make a claim.
-Other options exist for those who cannot open a basic bank account or find it difficult to manage one.
+You must inform them of your bank, building society, or credit union account details when you make a claim.
+But, other options exist for those who cannot open a basic bank account or find it difficult to manage one.

 As a rule, money for Child Benefit, Guardian's Allowance, and Tax Credits benefits cannot go into: